Concordia Knurów: Fans

 The biggest attendance of fans in the stadium in Knurów, was recorded in the club's years in the second division, when the stadium could officially accommodate 12 000 spectators.
 After the promotion play-off defeat against Wisła Kraków, after which the players were accused of match-fixing, the attendances drastically fell.
 In the 1990s at third division matches attracted large numbers of fans not only from Knurów, but also from Zabrze, Gliwice, and Rybnik.
-Also fans travelled to away matches.
-Currently, the stadium entertains from around 30 to 100 spectators at home, with occasional away trips.

-In recent years, many crowds gathered at matches organised by Jerzy Dudek, where he started his career; for matches involving "Jerzy Dudek & friends" the stadium was filled to the brim, with stars such as Milan Baroš, Vladimír Šmicer or Jacek Krzynówek taking part.
+In recent years, many crowds gathered at matches organised by Jerzy Dudek, where he started his career; for matches involving "Jerzy Dudek & friends" with players such as Milan Baroš, Vladimír Šmicer or Jacek Krzynówek taking part.

 The club currently has a small organised ultras group called Torcida Knurów, which supports Concordia during important matches home and away, but also attend Górnik Zabrze matches as they consider themselves Górnik fans too.

 2015 riots

 On 2 May 2015, at a Concordia Knurów versus Ruch Radzionków fifth division match in Knurów, police started firing rubber bullets at fans from a close distance after several home fans jumped onto the pitch and ran towards the visiting fans.

 A 27-year-old fan of Concordia, Dawid Dziedzic, was shot, and despite attempts to resuscitate him he died shortly in hospital hours later.
 He was a single father, described as a caring parent from a modest background.

 In the aftermath, hundreds of fans have clashed with police outside the police headquarters, with the riots lasting several days.
 46 people were arrested, many injured fans as well as policemen.

 Thousands of people have attended Dawid's funeral on 7 May 2015.